UpCloudLtd/terraform-provider-upcloud/docs/index.md

 layout: ""
 page_title: "Provider: UpCloud"
 description: |-
-  The UpCloud Terraform Provider enables organisations to control resources provided by the UpCloud platforw.
+  The UpCloud Terraform Provider enables organisations to control resources provided by the UpCloud platform.
 ---

 # UpCloud Provider

-The UpCloud Terraform Provider enables organisations to control resources provided by the UpCloud platforw.
+The UpCloud Terraform Provider enables organisations to control resources provided by the UpCloud platform.

 ## Example Usage